EVORA-project/evora-ontology/models/docs/logo.md

 # Slot: logo (logo)

-_A path or URL to the related logo_
+_A path or URL to the related logo._